aashk2608/smartwalkingcane/README.md

-# smartwalkingcane
-An assistive technology solution for the visually impaired
 # Smart Walking Cane

 This project is a smart walking cane designed to assist visually impaired individuals.
 It uses sensors to detect obstacles and alert the user through vibrations or sounds.